leo-schell/IntentionalDiversity_RecSystems/README.md

 Essentially, this model operates on the assumption that you can predict a user's rating based on their natural bias.
 In layman's terms:

 User's Rating = (mean ratings for the entire sample) + (the difference in how a user tends to rate videos) + (the difference in the content's own average rating)

+This model performed extremely well and was very hard to beat.

 ## Personal Video Ranker